Extremely Large Telescope: Dome

 The ELT dome has a height of 80 m from the ground and a diameter of 93 m, making it the largest dome ever built for a telescope.
 The dome has a total mass of around 6100 t, and the telescope mounting and tube structure has a total moving mass of around 3700 t.

 For the observing slit, the dome is equipped with a single pair of large sliding doors.
 This pair of doors allows an opening of 41 m.

 ESO signed a contract for its construction, together with the main structure of the telescopes, with the Italian ACe Consortium, consisting of Astaldi and Cimolai and the nominated subcontractor, Italy's EIE Group.
 The signature ceremony took place on 25 May 2016 at ESO's Headquarters in Garching bei München, Germany.

 The dome is to provide needed protection to the telescope in inclement weather and during the day.
 A number of concepts for the dome were evaluated.
 The final design is a nearly hemispherical dome, rotating atop a concrete pier, with curved laterally-opening doors.
 This is a re-optimisation from the previous design, aimed at reducing cost.

 One year after signing the contract, and after the laying of the first stone ceremony in May 2017, the site was handed over to ACe, signifying the beginning of the construction of the dome's main structure.
 As of April 2025, the dome was complete and the doors were in the process of installation.

 Astronomical performance

 In terms of astronomical performance the dome is required to be able to track about the 1-degree zenithal avoidance locus as well as preset to a new target within 5 minutes.
 This requires the dome to be able to accelerate and move at angular speeds of 2 degrees/s (the linear speed is approximately 5 km/h, equivalent to a fast walk).
+The dome is designed to allow complete freedom to the telescope so that it can position itself whether it is opened or closed.
+It will also permit observations from the zenith down to 20 degrees from the horizon.